PawDevUK/Timeline-Generator/ReadMe.md

 ToDo

 **Phase 1: Planning & Decisions**
-- [ ] Find good name for this package.
+- [x] Find good name for this package.
+Time Line Generator
 - [ ] Think what stack need to be used.
 - [ ] Decide if the chatGPT API will be used to generate the articles or if locally run LLM will be used.
 - [ ] Decide which approach will be used to run the app.
 Not sure if it will be run locally or it will be run on GitHub actions.

 **Phase 2: Project Setup**
-- [ ] Create separate project which will be independent repository.
+- [x] Create separate project which will be independent repository.

 **Phase 3: Data Structure Design**
 - [ ] Create article object structure with all keys which will be used to generate the articles.